venkatesh-reddy679/Prometheus-alertmanager-project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Blackbox Exporter: Blackbox exporter is a type of prometheus exporter that is used to probe the endpoints such as http, https, tcp, dns and more.
+***Blackbox Exporter***: Blackbox exporter is a type of prometheus exporter that is used to probe the endpoints such as http, https, tcp, dns and more.
 It allows us to monitor the health and performance of these endpoints from an external perspective, essentially treating the endpoints as "black boxes" whose internal workings are not inspected, only their responses.

-Key Features
+***Key Features***:

 HTTP(S) Probing: Measures latency, response codes, and other HTTP-level metrics.

 TCP Probing: Checks the availability and latency of TCP connections.

 DNS Probing: Measures the performance and correctness of DNS lookups.

 ICMP Probing: Similar to ping, it checks the availability and round-trip time of a host.

-Steps to install and setup blackbox exporter as SystemD service: (over the same prometheus server)
+***Steps to install and setup blackbox exporter as SystemD service***: (over the same prometheus server)

 1. go to prometheus downloads page and choose the specific version based on the operating system